lucianogrippa/SpringMvcRestApiDemo/README.md

 - **appdb** is [Mysql 5.7 server image](https://hub.docker.com/_/mysql) where founding schema "restapidemo".
-  The schema dump sql file is located on this file [dump.sql](/docker/mysql/dump.sql) The appdb service is provided at localhost: 3306, password and user can be setted in [docker-compose] (/ docker / docker-compose.yml) file.
+  The schema dump sql file is located on this file [dump.sql](/docker/mysql/dump.sql) The appdb service is provided at localhost: 3306, password and user can be setted in [docker-compose] (/docker/docker-compose.yml) file.

 - **phpmyadmin** is simple web server php with phpmyadmin installed and ready to use.
   Can be useful for explore or manage database server.